-- 7.1: Land South of Kimberley, including Kimberley Depot 105 118 dwellings
+- 7.1: Land South of Kimberley, including Kimberley Depot 118 dwellings

 - 7.2: Land South of Eastwood Road, Kimberley 40 dwellings

 - 7.3: Eastwood Road Builders' Yard, Kimberley 22 dwellings

-- 3.8 The selection of the Brinsley site (which will either was confirmed as be the 'Land East of Church Lane, Brinsley' site or the 'Land North of Cordy Lane, Brinsley' site (for 110 dwellings) will be confirmed at the 6 July 2017 meeting of the Broxtowe Borough Council Jobs & Economy Committee.
+- 3.8 The selection of the Brinsley site as the 'Land East of Church Lane, Brinsley' site was confirmed at the 6 July 2017 meeting of the Broxtowe Borough Council Jobs & Economy Committee.

 - 3.9 A similar process has been undertaken for each of the 'rejected' sites and also 'other' sites.
 These sites were considered within the 2017 SHLAA, and are sites which 'might' be suitable for development, subject to policy changes.
 Site Schedules for each of these sites are set out within Appendices 2 and 3 respectively.
 These schedules follow the same format as those for the 'proposed allocations'.

 - 3.10 The Site Schedules for the 'Rejected Sites' are categorised by location:

 - Main Built-Up Area

 - Awsworth

 - Brinsley

 - Eastwood

 - Kimberley

 - Other Rural Sites

 - Sites Adjacent to Hucknall